pyramid-betting-solutions/keno-backend/gitops/README.md

-# GitOps repo for monolith deployment
+# GitOps repo for keno-backend deployment